nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Objectives of PlaNus:
 1. Provide students with a detailed breakdown of how much time they spend on their tasks and lessons in their respective modules.
 2. Allow students to have a calendar view of their schedule.
-3. Allocate tasks and lessons to their schedule automatically.
-(Coming soon in v1.4)